circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

           path: ~/cucumber
 ```

 The `path:` is a directory relative to the project’s root directory where the files are stored.
-CircleCI collects and uploads the artifacts to S3 and makes them available in the Artifacts tab of the Builds page in the application.
+CircleCI collects and uploads the artifacts to S3 and makes them available in the Artifacts tab of the {% comment %} TODO: Jobs {% endcomment %} Builds page in the application.

 Alternatively, if you want to use Cucumber's JSON formatter, be sure to name the output file that ends with `.cucumber` and write it to the `/cucumber` directory.
 For example: